reuk/wayverb/docs_source/theory.md

 ## Waves and Media

-Sound waves can be described completely by specifying the instantaneous velocity of particle in the propagation medium.
-Not all particles will have the same velocity, which causes fluctuations in density, pressure, and temperature, which are dependent upon time, and position. *Sound pressure*, $p$, is the difference between the "at rest" pressure $p_0$, and the pressure measured in the medium at a particular position and time $p_\text{tot}$
+Sound waves can be described completely by specifying the instantaneous velocity of each particle in the propagation medium.
+Not all particles will have the same velocity, which causes fluctuations in density, pressure, and temperature, which are dependent upon time, and position. *Sound pressure*,
+$p$, is the difference between the "at rest" pressure $p_0$, and the pressure measured in the medium at a particular position and time $p_\text{tot}$
 [@vorlander_auralization:_2007 p.
 9]:

 $$p = p_\text{tot} - p_0$$ {#eq:sound_pressure}